 Our questions, our goals

-How are genes regulated and how is this related to 3D folding of chromatin?
-How do enhancers work and how is their activity influenced by epigenetic modifications?
-And, finally, how are these processes related to diesease?
-Ultimately, we want to understand the cause and pathology of human abnormal development (malformations) in order to develop better diagnostic tests and/or for treatment.
-The effect of variants in the non-coding genome is currently difficult to predict.
-We want to understand mechanisms of gene regulation during development to better understand how abnormal gene regulation can result in disease.
-The research group works in close collaboration with the Institute for Medical and Human Genetics (IMG) at the Charité - Universitätsmedizin Berlin.
-The IMG provides a direct clinical connection to our work and the possibility to translate knowledge gained into clinical practice.
+How are genes regulated, and how is this related to the 3D folding of chromatin?
+How do enhancers work, and how do epigenetic modifications influence their activity?
+And how are these processes related to phenotypic variation?
+Ultimately, we want to understand how sequence is translated into phenotype.
+Currently, this is not possible due to our lack of knowledge of how gene regulatory landscapes work and how the interplay between enhancers, promoters, 3D chromatin folding, and epigenetics functions produces the high precision of gene expression we can observe, e.g., during development.
+This lack of knowledge makes it almost impossible to predict the outcome of variants in the non-coding genome.
+The research group works in close collaboration with the Institute for Medical and Human Genetics (IMG) at the Charité – Universitätsmedizin Berlin.
+The IMG provides a direct clinical connection to our work and the possibility of translating the knowledge gained into clinical practice.